thibaut-probst/flyingroutes/README.md

 # flyingroutes
 A faster Python 3 implementation of the famous *traceroute* tool by using asynchronous TTL probing with either UDP, TCP or ICMP and from unprivileged users (no need to be root).

-You don't have to wait anymore for your *traceroute* to end as you get instantaneous results!
+You don't have to wait anymore for your *traceroute* command to end as you get instantaneous results!

 ## Installation